What Thanksgiving Means To This Mixed-blood American Indian

 But I tell this this story today for ALL people in America, with the hope that through truthful knowledge of the past we will not allow another group of people in America to have their life ways taken from them, to have their ethnicities and cultures erased, to be exterminated and reach near total elimination, even again.

-This article was first published in a slightly different form in the Huffington Post and reprinted at Matador Network.
+This article was first published in a slightly different form in the Huffington Post and is reprinted at Matador Network.

 Copyright © 2016 Terra Trevor.
 All rights reserved.